 The 2017 Duhig Cabernet Sauvignon was harvested two days before the Napa and Sonoma fires began in early October.
 The wine is medium to dark ruby in color; there is a noticeable brightness of fruit that is immediately evident on the bouquet.
 Offers aromas of ripe cherry, boysenberry and Santa Rosa plum along with notes of dark licorice, cassis, mocha and brown chocolate.
 The wine is seamless from start to finish with a supple and somewhat creamy texture of finely integrated slightly chalk-like tannins which is complemented nicely with an intensity of fruit.
 Plush texture.
 A hallmark of Duhig wines are their superb balance, including this vintage.
 Only 125 cases were produced.

 These are extremely limited production wines, typically ranging from about 125 to 250 cases per year.
-Each vintage is 100% varietal and Harvest treats every vintage differently – consistently tasting the wines over time until she feels they are ready to release.
+Each bottling is 100% varietal and Harvest treats every vintage differently – consistently tasting the wines over time until she feels they are ready to release.
 As a result, the wines often spend up to a year in bottle before they are released.

 —